carpentries-incubator/python-testing/_episodes/03a-dbc.md

 Variables bound in inner context:
 ~~~

-For the value of 83, although the caller obeyed the contract, the function does not
+For the value of 83, although the caller obeyed the pre-conditions of the contract, the function does not
 return an integer value.
 It fails the post-condition and an exception is raised.

 ### Extending Contracts